fltk/fltk/fluid/README_fd.txt

 Line Endings
 ------------

-Although Fluid writes all line endings as '\n', readers should tolerated '\r\n' MSWindows line endings as well.
+Although Fluid writes all line endings as '\n', readers should tolerate '\r\n' MSWindows line endings as well.
 Except for the header, the Fluid reader does not differentiate between a line ending and a space character outside of a 'word'.